 The enchanted river swirls and eddies through arches.

-On and ever on she runs, through villages, fields and towns,
+On and ever on she runs, through village, field and town,

 Connecting us as a silver thread, our past with times to come.